biojava/biojava.github.io/_wikis/Andreas_Prlic.md

  - People
 ---

-[Andreas Prlic](http://www.spice-3d.org) works as a Senior Scientist for the PDB database in San Diego, California.
-Prior to this he worked as a PostDoc at the [Wellcome Trust Sanger Institute](http://www.sanger.ac.uk/), Cambridge, U.K. He provided the protein structure API to biojava.
-Other projects he is working on include e.g.
+[Andreas Prlic](http://www.spice-3d.org) is Senior Scientist at the RCSB-PDB database in San Diego, California.
+Prior to this he worked as a PostDoc at the [Wellcome Trust Sanger Institute](http://www.sanger.ac.uk/), Cambridge, U.K. Currently he is acting as project leader for BioJava.
+He developed the protein structure API.
+Other projects he was working on include e.g.
 [SPICE](http://www.efamily.org.uk/software/dasclients/spice) a browser
 for protein sequence and structure annotations, based on the Distributed Annotation System.